Premature Twins: A Mother's Emotional Journey and Her Doctor's Unique Perspective - Cherokee Women's Health

 Dr. Gandhi and Jourdan, MA

-Dr. Peahen Gandhi and her Medical Assistant Jourdan have worked together for years at Cherokee Women’s Health Specialists.
+Dr. Peahen Gandhi and her medical assistant Jourdan have worked together for years at Cherokee Women’s Health Specialists.
 Jourdan also saw Dr. Gandhi for her annual OB/GYN care, as Jourdan and her husband planned to start a family.

 When Jourdan became pregnant with twins, it was Dr. Gandhi who gave her the surprise announcement and who began Jourdan’s pregnancy care.
 Jourdan’s perspective as a young woman with a high risk twin pregnancy is told in her video interview here.
 Yet for Dr. Gandhi, from the moment she diagnosed Jourdan’s pregnancy, her friendship and working relationship with Jourdan became something much more complex – Jourdan was now a high-risk patient under Dr. Gandhi’s direct care.